-Lost your government gateway user ID and password?
-Don’t panic!
+Have you lost your government gateway user ID and password?
+If so, don’t panic!
 Here’s what you need to do if you are having problems signing in to HMRC because you have lost your government gateway user ID or password, or forgotten both.

 Updated 4th October 2021

 - 1. What is a Government Gateway User ID?

 - 2. How Do I Find My Government Gateway User ID and Password?

 - 3. How To Recover a Lost HMRC User ID

 - 4. How To Reset a Lost HMRC User Password

 - 5. What to do if you have lost both your HMRC User ID and Password